nginyc/mlflow-with-ray-serve-demo/README.md

         pyenv shell 3.9.22
         ```

-    2. On each VM, install [Ray Serve](https://docs.ray.io/en/latest/ray-overview/installation.html) and ensure the version of Ray is the same across all VMs:
+    2. On each VM, install Ray Serve and MLflow using PIP, and ensure the version of Ray is the same across all VMs:

         ```sh
         pip install -U "ray[serve]"
+        pip install -U mlflow boto3
         ray --version
         ```